jserv/tinygl/README.md

 * [TinyGLES](https://github.com/lunixbochs/tinygles) is a software OpenGL ES driver.
 * [Vincent ES](https://github.com/hmwill/GLESv20) is a software renderer based on OpenGL ES 2.0 API.
 * [softgl](https://github.com/bit-hack/softgl) is a software renderer based on OpenGL 1.x.
+* [TinyGL.js](https://github.com/humu2009/tinygl.js) is based upon TinyGL's implementation written in C and compiled to JavaScript via Emscripten.
+It only uses software rasterization and does not require WebGL to run.